Artboard-25

 she/her

-Averie Bonneville is a current student at Shelton State Community College.
-Past shows she's worked on as crew include stage managing Masterclass and assistant stage managing Erma Bombeck: At Wit's End with Theatre Tuscaloosa.
+Averie Bonneville is a recent graduate of Shelton State Community College.
+Past shows she's worked on as crew include stage managing Masterclass and Arsenic & Old Lace and assistant stage managing Erma Bombeck: At Wit's End with Theatre Tuscaloosa.
 She also has performed in several shows with Theatre Tuscaloosa, including the roles of Bev (Graceland), Marfa (Anastasia), Sister Mary Patrick (Sister Act), and Darlene (The Diviners).
-Averie is excited for this new experience in stage managing a show of this size and is grateful to work with such a talented cast!
+Averie is grateful to work with such a talented cast!
 She thanks her family for supporting her endeavors and Theatre Tuscaloosa for giving her the opportunities to work with such a wonderful company.

 *